fredgibbs/fredgibbs.github.io/courses/digital-history/transcription-guidelines.md

 - 0-2: Technically the assignment is done, but is entirely descriptive without any critical reflection on your experience, and with rushed writing (unorganized, repetitive) that was hard to follow.
 - 3-5: Displays some critical engagement with the assignment, writing is fine and gives a serviceable picture of what you did.
 Generally underwhelming.
 - 6-8: Shows potential, but falls short in scope or execution.
 Usually this score represents a generally good essay that is missing a critical component or is sloppily done.
+For instance, you might clearly describe your transcription experience without any broader critical reflection on digital texts generally.
 - 9-10: Carefully written; pulls in different readings from the course to analyze the transcription process and experience (not just the ones about transcription, but archives and algorithms generally); shows significant critical engagement with the assignment in that all description is used to make a broader point.